juliana-cunha/page.github.io/_pages/about.md

 - A first contact with Quantum Computing, University of Aveiro (2022)
 - Third World Logic Day in Aveiro, University of Aveiro (2022)
 - Hands-on quantum computing with Qiskit, University of Aveiro (2021)

--
-(https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.